 The long tail of science platform has been designed to provide a zero-barrier access to the EGI resources, at least to a subset of the EGI services with limited capacity.
 This can serve occasional users who perceive the overhead of joining EGI as a virtual organization as a overhead, and also users who potentially would start a long term collaboration with EGI and who want to try first some services to understand if they fulfil their requirements.

-The LTOS platform is composed by a user registration portal, a e-token server, a pool of resources supporting catch-all VO, and a set of science gateways.
+The LTOS platform is composed of a user registration portal, an e-token server, a pool of resources supporting catch-all VO, and a set of science gateways.
 The platform has been integrated with one science gateway so far, more are in the pipeline.

-One of the purpose of this document was also to provide an assessment of the platforms and services that are mostly wanted by the users.
+One of the purposes of this document was also to provide an assessment of the platforms and services that are mostly wanted by the users.
 Surveying users of the long tail of science is a very difficult task, since by definition they are not organized and do not have contacts that could be interviewed.
 The solution has been to ask the service providers who are actually supporting long tail users, such as some NGIs very active in supporting the long tail, which services are most important in the users’ daily activities.
 The result of this investigation is that the basic services (job submission, VM instantiation, basic storage activities) are the most popular, and should be higher priority.

 Introduction

-EGI identifies as Long Tail of Science (LTOS) users as the individual researchers and small laboratories who - opposed to large, expensive collaborations - do not have access to computational resources and online services to manage and analyse large amount of data.
+EGI identifies Long Tail of Science (LTOS) users as the individual researchers and small laboratories who - opposed to large, expensive collaborations - do not have access to computational resources and online services to manage and analyse large amount of data.

 The users of the LTOS generally are not interested in long-term and continuative collaboration with EGI, but more in a spot usage of the EGI resources, to accommodate bursts of computing capacity requirements.

 Processes are well established for several years in EGI to allocate resources for user communities, in particular well established and organized collaborations.
-However individual researchers and small research teams perceive some barriers accessing grid and cloud compute and storage resources from the network of NGIs.
+However individual researchers and small research teams perceive some barriers accessing HTC and cloud compute and storage resources from the network of NGIs.
 Examples of these barriers are:

 Obtain an IGTF personal certificate;

-Set-up a virtual organization or join an existing one;
+Set-up a virtual organization (VO) or join an existing one;

 Have the VO enabled in the resources, and use resources.

-Although EGI has processes and solutions to overcome these barriers, to some users the overhead associated is enough to discourage users and make them look for alternatives.
+Although EGI has processes and solutions to overcome these barriers, to some users the overhead associated is enough to discourage and make them look for alternatives.
 Users who need to user computing resources for few weeks want to get access to resources in an order of days, to cope with their deadlines.

-Recognising the need for simpler and more harmonised access for users of the LTOS, the EGI community started to designed a prototype for a new platform to support these users and to reduce, if not eliminate, the barriers above.
+Recognising the need for simpler and more harmonised access for users of the LTOS, the EGI community started to designed a prototype for a new platform to support these users and to reduce, if not eliminate, the mentioned barriers.
 The platform main features are:

 Allow users registered with username/password to access EGI resources;